-The inheritance construct inherit class-expr allows to reuse methods and instance variables from other classes.
+The inheritance construct inherit class-expr allows reusing methods and instance variables from other classes.
 The class expression class-expr must evaluate to a class body.
 The instance variables, methods and initializers from this class body are added into the current class.
-The addition of a method will override any previously defined methods of the same name.
+The addition of a method will override any previously defined method of the same name.

-An ancestor can be bound by prepending the construct as value-name to the inheritance construct above. value-name is not a true variable and can only be used to select a method, i.e. in an expression value-name # method-name.
+An ancestor can be bound by appending as lowercase-ident to the inheritance construct. lowercase-ident is not a true variable and can only be used to select a method, i.e. in an expression lowercase-ident # method-name.
 This gives access to the method method-name as it was defined in the parent class even if it is redefined in the current class.
-The scope of an ancestor binding is limited to the current class.
+The scope of this ancestor binding is limited to the current class.
 The ancestor method may be called from a subclass but only indirectly.